Anil3227/Personal-Calculations-Papers-/README.md

- This repository contains a collection of cosmological tools, codes, and calculations related to my research and papers.
-It primarily focuses on dark energy, scalar field models, and modified gravity.

-📂 Repository Contents
+📂 Repository Highlights
 Dynamical Stability Calculations

-Step-by-step computations of autonomous systems, fixed points, and stability analysis for different dark energy models (Scalar field and Modified Gravity).
+Step-by-step derivations of autonomous systems, fixed points, and stability analysis for various dark energy and scalar field models.

+Includes both standard scalar field and modified gravity scenarios.

-**Contour Plots for Cosmological Models
+Contour Plots for Cosmological Models

-**
+Numerical simulations visualizing the behavior of cosmological parameters.

+Generate phase-space diagrams, density parameter contours, and equation-of-state maps.

 Model Comparisons

-Scripts to compare cosmological models with observational constraints and visualize parameter spaces.
+Scripts to compare different cosmological models with observational constraints.

+Explore parameter spaces and assess model viability.

 Mathematica / Wolfram Language Codes

-Most of the calculations are implemented in Mathematica for ease of symbolic and numerical computation.
+Most of the work is implemented in Mathematica for efficient symbolic and numerical computations.

+Easy to adapt for new potentials, models, or research projects.

 📌 Key Features

-Autonomous system analysis for scalar fields
+Complete autonomous system analysis for scalar fields

-Phase space and stability analysis
+Detailed phase-space and stability exploration

-Contour plots for density parameters, equation of state, and effective potential
+Contour plots for density parameters, effective potentials, and equations of state

-Flexibility to implement new potentials or models easily
+Flexible framework for adding new potentials or models

-Step-by-step calculations suitable for learning and reference.
+Step-by-step calculations designed for learning, research, and reference